Medicare Supplement Plan N: Coverage, Costs & Is It Worth It?

 Part B excess charges❌ NOT covered

-Plan N covers most of your major hospital and medical cost exposure — but two important gaps remain.
-You'll pay the annual Part B deductible ($283 in 2026) out of pocket each year, and you're responsible for any Part B excess charges from non-assignment providers.
+Plan N covers most of your major hospital and medical cost exposure, but two important gaps remain.
+You'll pay the annual Part B deductible ($283 in 2026, up $26 from $257 in 2025) out of pocket each year, and you're responsible for any Part B excess charges from non-assignment providers.
+The standard Part B premium also climbed to $202.90/month in 2026 (up $17.90 from $185 in 2025), which is a separate cost everyone on Medicare pays regardless of Medigap plan.

 Medicare Savings Tip

-Foreign travel covered: If you travel internationally, Plan N covers 80% of emergency medical costs abroad (after a $250 deductible), up to a $50,000 lifetime limit — a benefit many people overlook when comparing plans.
+Foreign travel covered: If you travel internationally, Plan N covers 80% of emergency medical costs abroad (after a $250 deductible), up to a $50,000 lifetime limit.
+This is a benefit many people overlook when comparing plans.

 Plan N's Two Key Exclusions Explained